XLSForm/xlsform.github.io/_sections/home-english.md

 **Audit enumerator behavior and location tracking**

+*Note: For now this feature is only available in Collect, but not in Enketo webforms.*

-The **audit** metaquestion will enable ODK Collect and Enketo to log how people navigate through a form during data entry.
+The **audit** metaquestion will enable ODK Collect to log how people navigate through a form during data entry.
 For example, this can be used to measure how much time an enumerator took to fill in a question, responses that were edited later on, or when the form was saved.

 Optionally, the **audit** metaquestion can be configured to also record the location of the enumerator throughout the interview.
 This may be useful for quality control or to record exact paths taken between each respondents.
 To do this, add a column called **parameters** to your form and enter three required parameters: **location-priority**, **location-min-interval**, and **location-max-age**.